 A simple series circuit In order for electricity to flow, a circuit needs three things: - 1. a source of electricity - 2. no gaps in the circuit - 3. conductors A circuit that has only one route for the current to take.
-If just one part of this series circuit breaks, the circuit is broken and the flow of current stops A conductor is a material that allows charges to flow easily throughout the material.
+If just one part of this series circuit breaks, the circuit is broken and the flow of current stops.
+A conductor is a material that allows electrons to flow easily throughout the material.
 Metals are often good conductors.
 Examples include: silver, gold, copper and steel

-An insulator is a material that does not allow charges to flow easily throughout the material.
-Examples include: rubber, glass, oil and dry wood.
+An insulator is a material that does not allow electrons to flow easily throughout the material.
+Examples include: rubber, glass, diamonds, oil and dry wood.

-Did you know?

-Water (including sea water)

-can conduct electricity,

-which is why you should

-never plug electrical items in,
+Water (including sea water) can conduct electricity, which is why you should never plug electrical items in, near water.

-near water.

 What makes a bulb brighter, a motor faster or a buzzer louder?
 The answer is more energy (electricity).
 This can be achieved in different ways.
 Look at these examples for a bulb: - 1.
-More cells or a higher voltage create more power to flow through the circuit - 2.
+More cells or a higher voltage create more power to flow through the circuit. - 2.
 Shortening the wires means the electrons have less resistance to flow through.
 This means that there is more energy to light the bulb than if the wire was longer. - 3.
-Thicker wire is like a motorway..
-There's a lot less electrical resistance, and as a result, the light bulb burns brighter because more electricity can reach it.
+Thicker wire has less electrical resistance, and as a result the light bulb burns brighter because more electricity can reach it.
 What will make a bulb dimmer or a buzzer quieter?
 The answer is less energy (electricity).
-For example:

-- 1. Fewer cells or a lower voltage gives less energy to the circuit. - 2.
+For example: - 1.
+Fewer cells or a lower voltage gives less energy to the circuit. - 2.
 The more components there are in a circuit the more the power is shared. - 3.
 When electrons move through components they experience lots of resistance, which uses energy. - 4.
 Lengthening the wires means the electrons have to travel further which creating more resistance and uses more energy.

 Final facts!

-Electricity is created by generators which can be powered by gas, coal, oil, wind or solar. - Electrical energy can be converted into other types of energy such as light, heat, movement or sound. - Power is a measure of how fast electrical energy is turned into another type of energy. - A battery stores chemical energy and converts it to electrical energy.
+- Electricity can be produced by generators powered by gas, coal, oil, wind or solar. - Electrical energy can be converted into other types of energy such as light, heat, movement or sound. - Power is a measure of how fast electrical energy is turned into another type of energy. - A battery stores chemical energy and converts it to electrical energy.
 Resistance is measured in Ohms